az-digital/az_quickstart/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Do not disclose:**

-**Do not disclose security vulnerabilities here, please email us instead: az-digital-security@list.arizona.edu**
+- **security vulnerabilities**, please email us instead: az-digital-security@list.arizona.edu
+- **internal information**, this issue will be publicly available on the Internet.
+If sensitive information is relevant, please ...

 ## Problem/Motivation
 Why the issue was filed, steps to reproduce the problem, etc.